samrocketman/blog/_posts/2015-10-23-wine-osx-gaming.md

 {% endhighlight %}

 That installed the base prerequisites for Fallout (as well as a few other extras which are used by other games I play).
-Now to configure wine.
+Now to configure WINE.

 {% highlight bash %}
 winetricks winxp